Why You Shouldn’t Ski in Courchevel! A Guide to the Top Non-Skier Activities

 L’Aventure – Serving traditional Savoyard cuisine and high quality local produce.
 A perfect place in the centre of town to get a drink too.

-Les Airelles – Refined culinary creativitiy on the edge of the slopes.
+Les Airelles – Refined culinary creativity on the edge of the slopes.
 Try the gastronomic restaurant or “Coin Savoyard” with local specialities based on the best cheeses.

-Courchevel is well known to be one of the most high-end luxurious ski resorts and with this comes a high street filled with top brands and boutiques.
-For non-skiers in Courchevel you could browse the stores to your heart’s content.
+Courchevel is well known to be one of the most high-end luxury ski resorts for shopping, and with this comes a high street filled with top brands and boutiques.
+Featuring luxury names such as Louis Vuitton, Balenciaga, Dior, Fendi and Moncler, just to name a few, shopping in Courchevel is as extravagant as the ski resort itself.
+For non-skiers in Courchevel, you could browse the stores to your heart’s content – a non-ski activity in its own right.
+There are also several ski rental shops, but with all the prior listed activities in this blog, non-skiers in Courchevel won’t need to worry about these!

 Phew!
 If you didn’t have much inspiration for what you could do as a non-skier in Courchevel, you ought to now.
 The non-skiing activities in Courchevel are extremely varied, you should find something to take your fancy.
 Why not give us a call on +44 1202 203653 or send us an email if you wish to discuss the best chalets in Courchevel for a fun and varied winter holiday… Did you notice I didn’t say ski holiday?!